 Determines whether vehicles are allowed to approach multiple different depot locations within a route (field set to false), or not (field set to true).

 The restriction singleTripPerRoute controls the permission of vehicle assignment to multiple trips.
 By applying singleTripPerRoute the Route Optimization algorithm will be forced to build routes consisting of one single trip only.
 Every available vehicle executes one trip at maximum.
-The default setting allows routes to consist of multiple trips and therefore leads to a more efficient use of resources.
+The default setting allows routes to consist of multiple trips and therefore leads to more efficient use of resources.

 Note: When setting the restriction singleDepotPerRoute it may seem that two (or three) depot locations are contained in a route.
-This only happens if the vehicle start and/or end location is a depot location.
+This only happens if the vehicle's start and/or end location is a depot location.
 Because there are no transports carried out at the vehicle start and end location those depot locations are not part of the singleDepotPerRoute restriction.

 The following figures illustrate possible resulting route plans depending on the route restriction settings of the algorithm.
 The initial situation shows the two depot locations "Depot A" and "Depot B".
 Each of those depot locations has two vehicles and a set of transports assigned to it: